xielinlin2019/Light-anchoring/README.md

 ## Design Goals
 --------
+Create a light-based anchor to precisely overlay content on smartphone screen.
 To implement all the anchoring functions, and to explore more features of as much as possible.

 ## Deliverables
 --------
+Implement hardware prototype for LED encoding
+Receive LED encoded patterns on smartphone camera and decode the pattern (encoder ID) Precisely overlay encoder ID on smartphone screen

 ## System Blocks
 --------